-National energy balance was estimated with the same methodology and approach for the whole period from 1988 till 2018.
+National energy balance was estimated with the same methodology and approach for the whole period from 1988 till 2019.

-In 2014 project named "Technical assistance in the business statistics development, preparation of documents on the data quality and improving the data collection system" by Energy Institute Hrvoje Požar was lunched.
+In 2014 project named ''Technical assistance in the business statistics development, preparation of documents on the data quality and improving the data collection system'' by Energy Institute Hrvoje Požar was lunched.
 This project was launched in the framework of the IPA 2009 Programme and covered the area of energy statistics and improvement of methodologies of data collection in the final energy consumption sectors: households, services and transport.
 The aim of the project was to determine the energy consumption indicators based on the survey of energy consumption and according to EUROSTAT's list of variables and models for calculating energy efficiency.
 One of result was to determine actual consumption of fuel on domestic and international routes and others to determine real consumption of solid biomass commercial and residential sector.
-The revised values of fuel emissions from Transport and Other sectors.
+The revised values of fuel consumptions were available for the whole period from 1990 to 2013 and were used to calculate emissions from Transport and Other sectors.